NeonGeckoCom/neon-image-recipe/README.md

 The default camera skill can be used to take a photo; `libcamera-apps` are also installed for testing via CLI.

+## splash_screen
+Enables a custom splash screen and disables on-device TTY at boot.

+On boot, a static image should be shown until the GUI Shell starts.

 ## Clean Up
 `cleanup.sh` removes any temporary files from the mounted image before unmounting it.